-NEW JERSEY – The State of New Jersey is likely to miss its self-imposed February 22 target date for the legal sale of recreational cannabis, NJ.com reports.
+NEW JERSEY – The State of New Jersey is likely to miss its self-imposed February 22 target start date for the legal sale of recreational cannabis, NJ.com reports.

 Cannabis Regulatory Commission director Jeff Brown says that the hold-up is due to a number of factors, including a lack of municipal buy-in.